lilopkins/evidenceangel/docs/src/exporting.md

 One of the key benefits to using EvidenceAngel is that [_evidence packages_](./glossary.md#evidence-package) and [_test cases_](./glossary.md#test-case) can be exported to common formats for other people to view the data.
-This means that not everyone who might need to review the evidence needs to have EvidenceAngel.
+This means that reviewers don't necessarily need to have EvidenceAngel.

 To export data: